SummaryRead the full fact sheet

 Around half to two-thirds of all pregnant women will experience morning sickness to some degree, particularly in the first trimester.
 The symptoms include nausea and vomiting.
 Morning sickness is typically at its worst early in the day, hence its name, but it can strike at any point during the day or night.

-For most women, morning sickness begins around the fourth week of pregnancy and resolves by the 12th to 14th week.
-However, one in five women endures morning sickness into their second trimester, and an unfortunate few experience nausea and vomiting for the entire duration of their pregnancy.
+For most women, morning sickness begins around the fourth week of pregnancy and resolves by weeks 12 to 14.
+However, 1 in 5 women endures morning sickness into their second trimester, and an unfortunate few experience nausea and vomiting for the entire duration of their pregnancy.

 In most cases, morning sickness doesn’t harm the woman or the unborn child.
 However, severe morning sickness that includes weight loss and dehydration needs prompt medical attention.